The term receivable refers to money owed to a firm that meets two requirements:

-Secondly, the firm has good reason to believe it will actually receive the funds.
+Secondly, the firm has good reason to believe it will, in fact, receive the funds.

 Receivables Help Define Financial Position and Financial Performance

-Firms that use double entry accrual accounting carry receivables as assets on the Balance sheet.
+Firms that use double-entry accrual accounting carry receivables as assets on the Balance sheet.
 As a result, the firm's receivables balance contributes to financial position metrics that involve asset accounts.
-The following metrics all reflect the receivables balance:
+The following measures all reflect the receivables balance:

 Sections below illustrate the role of receivables in these metrics.

 Note also that receivables also impact measures of financial performance,such as margins and profits.
 Creating a "receivable" from trade activities, for instance, results in two accounting system entries.

 - Firstly, a debit(increase) to a receivable asset account, such as "Accounts receivable."

 - Secondly, a credit (increase) to a revenue account, such as "Sales revenues."